Sept. 24th: Kik Messenger Shuts Down Amidst SEC Investigation

 Japan’s Central Bank Calls For Libra Regulation

-And lastly, The head of Japan’s central bank has called for international cooperation in regulating stablecoins like the Facebook-led Libra.
+The head of Japan’s central bank has called for international cooperation in regulating stablecoins like the Facebook-led Libra.
 According to Reuters, Haruhiko Kuroda, governor of the Bank of Japan, stated “If Libra is introduced, it could have a huge impact on society.”
 Japan previously set up a working group this july to discuss the potential ramifications of Libra on fiscal policy.